pipolinlab/ExplorePipolin/README.md

  | `atts_denovo` | Results of *de novo* search for *att* sites |
  | `trnas` | ARAGORN search results for tRNAs/tmRNAs |
  | `prokka` | Prokka annotation results (check files description [here](https://github.com/tseemann/prokka/blob/master/README.md#output-files))|

+### Easyfig-compatible colouring

+By default, a `/colour` field will be added and an RGB colour code will be assigned to each feature in the output Genbank files.
+The colours will be assigned according to [this scheme](explore_pipolin/data/colours.tsv). **To modify colours**, download and change this TSV file (you can add new products or delete existing ones, or change the colours) and provide it using `--colours` option.

+Use `--skip-colours` if required.